 Land south of Whitminster Playing Field has potential for additional housing on the eastern portion of the site whilst the western half of the site should be retained as accessible open space, to protect the setting of Parklands House to the south.
 Robust tree planting on the south western boundary will be required to screen development at the settlement edge.
 Development will include a new access onto Upton Gardens.
-Landscaping should also provide for the protection and enhancement of existing boundary trees and hedgerows within public Agenda Item accessible areas, to protect the mature landscape setting of heritage assets and safeguard and enhance local biodiversity.
+Landscaping should also provide for the protection and enhancement of existing boundary trees and hedgerows within public accessible areas, to protect the mature landscape setting of heritage assets and safeguard and enhance local biodiversity.

-The Severn Vale | Our towns and villages ...Whitminster
+...Whitminster